mitmedialab/PersonalizedMultitaskLearning/README.md

 The intuition behind the multitask neural network design is that the shared layers will learn to extract information that is useful for summarizing relevant characteristics of any person’s day into an efficient, generalizable embedding.
-The final, task-specific layers are then expected to learn how to map this embedding to a prediction customized for each task.
+The final, task-specific layers are then expected to learn how to map this embedding to a prediction customized for each person or cluster of people.

 For example, if the shared layers learn to condense all of the relevant smartphone app data about phone calls and texting into an aggregate measure of social support, the task-specific layers can then learn a unique weighting of this